opensearch-project/project-website/_posts/2022-04-07-launching-open-source-operator-for-openSearch.markdown

 The Operator enables high-level API use for easily running advanced OpenSearch operations on Kubernetes.

-With this beta release, the Operator allows for management of multiple OpenSearch clusters and OpenSearch Dashboards.
-Using Operator makes scaling up and down, version upgrades, rolling restarts, adjustment of memory and disk resources on the nodes, securing deployments and managing certificates simplified and streamlined.
+With this beta release, the Operator allows for management of multiple OpenSearch clusters and OpenSearch dashboards.
+Using the Operator makes scaling up and down, version upgrades, rolling restarts, adjustment of memory and disk resources on the nodes, securing deployments, and managing certificates simplified and streamlined.

-In the future releases, it would also allow for advanced shard allocation strategies, monitoring with Prometheus and Grafana, control shard balancing and allocation (For example based on AZ/Rack awareness, Hot/Warm) and auto-scaling based on usage load and resources.
+In the future releases, it would also allow for advanced shard allocation strategies, monitoring with Prometheus and Grafana, control of shard balancing and allocation (For example, based on AZ/rack awareness, hot/warm) and auto scaling based on usage load and resources.

 ### Getting Started
 The Operator is available [here](https://github.com/Opster/opensearch-k8s-operator).

 #### Step 1: Installation
-In order to install the Operator you can use 2 methods:
+In order to install the Operator, you can use two methods:
-    1. Helm chart and the other is to build it locally.
+    1. Helm chart installation.
     2. Local installation

 ###### Helm chart installation